qidanrui/MassGen/README.md

 - **Streaming Output**: Watch agents' reasoning and responses as they develop

 #### Comprehensive Logging
-All sessions are automatically logged with detailed information:
+All sessions are automatically logged with detailed information.
+The file locations are also displayed and clickable in the UI.

 ```bash
 logs/